OpenPhysicsNotes/openphysicsnotes/README.md

  - [ ] pdf and latex exportation
  - [ ] un file config.ts per fare in modo che alcune impostazioni come live reload sia abilitato solo in development; move reloader in a separate file instead of plain js inside the html
  - [ ] [compression](https://www.npmjs.com/package/compression)
+ - [ ] add allowed extensions such as lcml or lcmd and add a vscode extension for a correct preview or extend default MD preview

 ## Stuff organization